 Later that night, arrival in Cairo

-Miraculously, we arrived at the Westin Cairo in one piece.
-When we pulled up to the hotel, the taxi was carefully circled by bomb-sniffing dogs and the cabbie questioned in detail before we were allowed to proceed up the drive to the front door.
+Miraculously, we arrive at the Westin Cairo in one piece.
+When we pull up to the hotel, the taxi is carefully circled by bomb-sniffing dogs.
+The cabbie is questioned in detail before we are finally allowed to proceed up the drive to the front door.

 Touring the Pyramids and the city of Cairo

 For my brief stay in Cairo, I enlisted the help of a company called Casual Cairo Detours.
 The company is owned by Debbie Senters, an American who has lived in Cairo for many years.